michaellaszlo/cursor-maintenance/README.md

 ## General implementation model

-Cursor maintenance involves the following user flow:
+Cursor maintenance is the third step in this sequence:

-- The user edits the text in the input field with the help of a cursor.
+1. The user edits the text in the input field with the help of a cursor.
-- The user's raw text is replaced with formatted text.
+2. The user's raw text is replaced with formatted text.
-- The cursor is repositioned in the input field.
+3. The cursor is repositioned in the input field.

+You provide the formatter, which is a function that takes raw text and returns formatted text.
+You decide when the text should be formatted: perhaps after every keystroke, perhaps after a special user action, perhaps once a second.